Palm Island: A Game in Hand is Worth Two on the Table

 Hi, I’m Anitra, and I like to play solo games while I’m waiting for my kids.

 Finding a solo game that’s compact enough to play while in the bleachers or in the school pickup line is challenging.
-There are a few we’ve tried before, but nothing that’s kept my interest as well as Palm Island has.
+There are a few we’ve tried before, but nothing has kept my interest as well as Palm Island.